skip to main content

 As Dave Ramsey wrote:

-“The sinking fund is for the known; the emergency fund is for the unknown.”
+“A sinking fund is for the known, and an emergency fund is for the unknown.”

-Unlike a general savings account or emergency fund, a sinking fund isn’t a catch-all to cover any type of unanticipated emergency.
-A sinking fund is given a very specific purpose for its existence; it isn’t meant for you to tap for a random occasion or emergency.
-By designating a certain amount of money and setting it aside each month, you can slowly save money for your predictable expense.
+Unlike a savings account or emergency fund, a sinking fund isn’t a catch-all to cover any type of unanticipated emergency.
+A sinking fund is given a very specific purpose; it isn’t meant for you to tap for a random occasion or emergency.
+By designating a certain amount of money and setting it aside each month, you can slowly save money for your predictable expenses.

-If there are certain expenses that are bound to come up every year, like holiday gifts or birthdays, Kumiko creates a sinking fund to make sure her monthly budget can help cover the costs when those times roll around, she said.
+If certain expenses are bound to come up every year, like holiday gifts or birthdays, Kumiko creates a sinking fund to make sure her monthly budget can help cover the costs when those times roll around.

 Sinking funds for predictable emergencies

-As conflicting as it may sound, having a sinking fund can help you plan for the unexpected expenses you know are already coming, such as out-of-pocket medical expenses (for instance, a large annual insurance deductible) or replacing a broken furnace.
+As conflicting as it may sound, having a sinking fund can help you plan for the unexpected expenses you know are already coming, such as out-of-pocket medical expenses, like a large annual insurance deductible) or replacing a broken furnace.
 Kumiko writes:

 How do you create a sinking fund?

 Creating a sinking fund can be as unique as your needs.
-For some folks, the idea of having envelopes full of cash lying around is worrisome, while others prefer having the cash literally in hand.
-Some may utilize a bank that allows them to open separate savings accounts to easily keep track of multiple savings goals, while others have one savings account and keep track of the allocations themselves.
+For some, the idea of having envelopes full of cash lying around is worrisome, while others prefer having the actual cash in hand.
+Some may utilize a bank that allows them to open separate accounts to easily keep track of multiple savings goals, while others have one savings account and keep track of the allocations themselves.

 Christine at The Mostly Simple Life cites the ledger method as one her mother used to keep track of sinking funds when she was growing up.
 She would track her sinking fund categories while using a singular bank account.
 Christine does the opposite now: She utilizes the separate accounts method to keep track of her little bundles of savings.
 She wrote the following:

-Not every bank allows multiple savings accounts, so check with your bank before deciding which method will best help you to set aside money you will need, potentially in the short term.
+Not every bank allows multiple savings accounts, so check with your bank before deciding which method will best help you to set aside the money you will need.

 How much do I need?

-The amount you want to save is entirely dependent on your savings goals and the number of months you have to achieve them.
-If you’re saving for a dream vacation two years down the road versus new school clothes for your kiddos in the fall, you’re bound to have a significant difference in how much you need to save.
+The amount you save is entirely dependent on your savings goals and the number of months you have to achieve them.
+If you’re saving for a dream vacation two years down the road versus birthday or holiday gifts, there’s bound to be a significant difference in how much you need to save.

 Bola Sokunbi at Clever Girl Finance has some great tips for calculating exactly how much money you should set aside every month to reach your financial goals for your sinking funds: